Xovee/cs-conf-stats/README.md

 1. ECCV: European Conference on Computer Vision.
 1. ECIR: European Conference on Information Retrieval.
 1. EMNLP: Conference on Empirical Methods in Natural Language Processing.
-1. EUROCRYPT: International Conference on the Theory and Applications of Cryptographic Techniques.
+1. Eurocrypt: International Conference on the Theory and Applications of Cryptographic Techniques.
 1. HPCA: IEEE International Symposium on High-Performance Computer Architecture.
 1. ICCV: International Conference on Computer Vision.
 1. ICDE: International Conference on Data Engineering.